CanerErgez/laravel-state-machine/docs/first_state.md

 # Create First State
-Each state must be extend in your State Machine.
+Each state must be extended in your State Machine.

-Provius doc, we create PostStateMachine, so we'll create new states in this state machine base.
+In the previous doc, we create PostStateMachine, so we'll create new states in this state machine base.

 We don't write anything in the created state.